AMD Ryzen 5 5600 Review (2026): Still Worth Buying?

 Skip it if: You’re building fresh and want a long-term platform — in that case AM5 is worth the extra cost.

-The Ryzen 5 5600 strikes a “golden ratio” for budget builds — it’s fast enough to feed data to modern mid-range GPUs, but cheap enough that you can allocate more of your budget to the graphics card, which is where it matters most.
+The Ryzen 5 5600 strikes a golden ratio for budget builds — it’s fast enough to feed data to modern mid-range GPUs, but cheap enough that you can allocate more of your budget to the graphics card, which is where gaming performance actually comes from.
 That logic hasn’t changed.
 If anything it’s more true now that prices have dropped further.

 Specs at a glance